-Margaret G. Maraschino is a litigation associate in the Los Angeles office of Munger, Tolles & Olson.
-Her practice focuses on labor and employment matters.
-She frequently defends employers against wage and hour class actions, discrimination claims and termination challenges, as well as advising employers on dealings with labor unions, including representing organizations in proceedings before the National Labor Relations Board.
-In addition to her employment practice, Ms. Maraschino represents and counsels clients in a broad range of civil litigation matters, including insurance coverage and bad faith actions, malpractice litigation and international tax matters.
+Margaret G. Maraschino is a partner in the Los Angeles office of Munger, Tolles & Olson.
+Her practice primarily focuses on labor and employment matters.
+She frequently defends leading national and California companies against wage and hour class and collective actions, discrimination claims and termination challenges.

 In addition to the litigation, trial, and appeal of employment disputes, Ms. Maraschino also provides strategic advice to major companies on a broad range of employment matters, including issues related to mergers and other corporate transitions.
 She has extensive experience in representing clients in the banking, distribution, media, entertainment, and retail industries.
 Ms. Maraschino also regularly advises individuals and non-profits regarding employment issues.